Search via the API

 Use

-documents/searchwhen you want to display results at document level.Use
+documents/searchwhen you want to show results at the document level.Use

-document-chunks/searchwhen you want to display the most relevant text fragment right away.Keep
+document-chunks/searchwhen you want to show the most relevant text fragment directly.Keep

 snake_casein mind for metadata fields in filters and facets.Not every visible response field is automatically filterable or sortable.

-Which filter, facet, and sort fields are available depends on how the knowledge base of the respective customer is set up.
+The available filter, facet, and sort fields depend on the configuration of the respective client's knowledge base.

 Support

-Based on the information and examples above, you should have no trouble setting up a connection to our API search endpoints.
-If you still have questions, please contact our support team at info@vragen.ai.
+Using the information and examples above, you should have no trouble setting up a connection to our API search endpoints.
+If you have any further questions, please contact our support team at info@vragen.ai.